License GuideSOC 13-1041

 Read more

 Asbestos management planners must complete continuing education to renew their licenses.
-Your state sets the hour requirement and topics.
-Plan to cover ethics and state regulations.
-Check with your state board for exact CE hours needed during your renewal period.
+Requirements differ by state.
+Your board will specify how many hours you need and which topics to cover, typically including ethics and state regulations.
+Check your state's specific rules before your renewal date.

 Is This For You